-I am writing this letter in response to the Marsha Fuerst School of Nursings' petition to open a nursing program satellite campus in the Sacramento region.
+I am writing this letter in response to the Arizona College of Nursing's petition to open a nursing program satellite campus in the Sacramento region.
 I strongly object to any new school being approved for the region as I do not believe there is the infrastructure to support this.
-I have spoken with the executive dean of the Marsha Fuerst School and registered my concerns directly with them.
+I have spoken with Carol Velas, Director of Nursing Regulatory Affairs, and registered my concerns directly with them.
 I believe my experience in the region positions me to speak to our local issues.

 I have been teaching nursing in Sacramento since 2001 and, after 3 years serving as the Associate Chair, have been the Chairperson/Director of the Sacramento State School of Nursing since August 2015.
 I maintained a clinical practice until June 2023, I have been an active member of the local Sacramento Academic-Clinical Alliance for Nursing Education (SACANE) group for 13 years, and I also served as the Chair of the SACANE Directors group for 7 years.
 SACANE membership represents all local clinical agencies and nursing programs with active clinical rotations.
-I have also serve on the Nursing Education Workforce Advisory Committee for the Board of Nursing since 2016.
+Since 2016, I have also served on the Nursing Education Workforce Advisory Committee for the Board of Nursing.